 Visas available to students and exchange visitors under these categories include:

 - F-1 Academic students

 - F-3 Canadian or Mexican national academic commuter students

 - M-3 Canadian or Mexican national vocational commuter students

 - J-2 Spouses and children of J-1

 Contact a Houston Immigration Attorney

 Are you trying to obtain an employment-based immigrant visa or green card in Harris County?
-You will want to contact The Gonzalez Law Group, PLLC as soon as possible.
+You will want to contact The Gonzalez Law Group as soon as possible.
 Our Houston immigration lawyers help individuals in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood, and many others.
-Call (832) 530-4070 or fill out an online contact form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.
+Call (832) 530 4070 or fill out an online contact form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.